Burkina Faso at the 2024 Summer Paralympics

 Burkina Faso competed at the 2024 Summer Paralympics in Paris, France, from 28 August to 8 September 2024.
 This was the nation's eighth time competing at the Summer Paralympic Games after it made its debut at the 1992 Summer Paralympics.
-The delegation consisted of only one competitor from one sport.
+The delegation consisted soley of Rahinatou Mone in athletics.

 Competitors

 The following is the list of number of competitors in the Games.